ARPspoofing/Peggle/README.md

 - Tapping again on the rotate button
 - Tapping on any other palette button option

-Here is one of the many possibilities of rotated game objects: [Insert Image]

 During rotation, the same rule applies: no overlapping pegs/blocks should occur at any time.
 Rotation is permissible as long as the objects do not overlap with others, including when the user's finger is still on the screen.

 It's important to note that pegs/blocks can be rotated to any angle from 0 to 360 degrees (or 0 to 2π radians).